whiteseppel/bierwiegen/README.md

 - [ ] Update Visuals
   - [ ] Better visual star
 - [ ] Save games and see history of game
-- [ ] Rearrange players - do i really need this? switching between players is very easy now

 ### Release for Apple Appstore
 - [ ] Create Apple App Store account